 Fortunately, there are a few strategies you can implement to make creating accessible content for your class blog straightforward.
 By formatting and structuring your posts with these tips in mind, you’ll make them more available and useful to all your students.

-In this article, we’ll explain the importance of accessibility in content creation.
-Then, we’ll provide seven techniques educators can use to make their class blog content useful for all readers, regardless of ability.
+In this article, we’ll discuss why accessibility is crucial in content creation.
+We’ll also share seven strategies that educators can implement to ensure their class blog is valuable for all readers, regardless of ability.

 Let’s get into it!